thermalogic/Practices/P2/rankine81.md

  Chapter 8 : Vapour Power Systems Example

-* EXAMPLE 8.1 ：An Ideal  Cycle, Page 438
+* EXAMPLE 8.1 ：An Ideal Rankine  Cycle, Page 438

 Steam is the working fluid in an ideal Rankine cycle.